EinsZwo2012/process-monitoring/README.md

 # Description

-Simple monitoring example of camunda overdue camunda user tasks.
+Simple monitoring example for overdue of camunda user tasks.

 With every active user task a camunda job is persisted which is trigger if due date of user task is reached and it is not completed or deleted.
 If job is triggered a custom job handler is called delegates to an escalation service.